Actyx/chat/docs/features-use-cases.md

 - [x] A user can enter a new message into a channel
 - [x] A channel display all its messages in simple ascending order, the latest are always visible at the bottom

+Notes: it is not possible to delete a channel only unarchive it

 ### Messaging

 - [x] A message displays textual content, sender, and date/time